Codecademy/docs/content/python/concepts/lists/terms/insert/insert.md

 ---
-Title: '.insert()'
+Title: ".insert()"
-Description: 'Adds an item at a specified index in the list.'
+Description: "Adds an item at a specified index in the list."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Lists'
+  - "Lists"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/data-science'
+  - "paths/data-science"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 Adds an item at a specified index in the list.